reesesun/reese-markdown-cv/index.md

 ### Arfit Dog Rehab & Fitness `Jun 2022 - Aug 2022`
 *Chicago, IL*

-- Contributed to the development of engaging and informative content for social media campaign.
+- Contributed to the development of the facility's social media campaign.
 - Assised in the rehabilitation of canines including stretching, walking, climbing, and balance exercises.

 ### Phoenix Rehabilitation and Health Services `Sep 2017 - Dec 2018`
 *State College, PA*

-- Assisted and provided exercise instruction to patients with primarily orthopedic disorders both overground and aquatic.
+- Assisted in overground and aquatic exercise instruction to patients with primarily orthopedic conditions.
 - Provided superlative care in collaboration with other clinical professions including PTAs and chiropractors.

 ### UPMC Mercy `June 2018 - July 2018`
 *Pittsburgh, PA*

-- Observed and assisted provided assistance to physical therapists in delivering patient care in inpatient neuro setting.
+- Observed and assisted physical therapists in delivering patient care in inpatient neuro setting.
-- Assisted in the preparation and organization of equipment and maintained a clean and safe environment.
+- Prepared and organized of equipment and maintained a clean and safe environment.

 ## Research Experience

 ### **Patient-reported Outcome of Shoulder Ability in STroke Survey (POSTS)** `Northwestern, 2020-2022`
-- Developed and validated a survey that understands patients' perception of shoulder dysfunction and factors contributing to shoulder dysfunction after stroke.
+- Developed and validated a survey on patients' perception of shoulder dysfunction and contributing factors to shoulder dysfunction after stroke.
 - Presented at Combined Sections Meeting 2023 in San Diego, CA.

 ### **Laboratory for Comparative Morphology and Mechanics** `PSU, 2018`
 - Investigated clinical cases on abnormal morphology of human wrist.

 ### **The Biomechanics Laboratory** `PSU, 2017`
-- Measured and recreated human body movement using  3D model.
+- Measured and recreated human body movement using 3D modeling.
-- Analysed motion data captured from athletes by running Visual 3D.
+- Analysed motion data captured from athletes in Visual 3D.

 ## Licensure and Certifications

-- Licensed Doctor of Physical Therapy
+- Licensed Doctor of Physical Therapy (April 2023)
 - Adult and Pediatric First Aid/CPR/AED Certification

 ## Skills

-- Native proficiency in English and Chinese
+- Native proficiency in English and Mandarin